Welcome to today's edition of the Rush 24-7 podcast.

 He just loves the sound of his own voice.

-He got circles run around him by John Roberts and Sam Alito at these uh judicial confirmation hearings.
+He got circles run around him by John Roberts and Sam Alito at these judicial confirmation hearings.

 He wasn't even listening to them, thought he had already had them trapped.

-He just he just doesn't shut up.
+He just doesn't shut up.

 Did he destroy his presidential bid on the day he announced it?